Aime-Rick/AskArden/design_guidelines.md

 - High contrast ratios maintained throughout
 - Focus indicators on all interactive elements

-This design creates a friendly, professional chat experience that mirrors the approachable personality of the Ask Arden logo while maintaining clarity and usability.
+This design creates a friendly, professional chat experience that mirrors the approachable personality of the Ask HR logo while maintaining clarity and usability.